johnmholmes/Aquarium_Monitor_V2/Node Red/README.md

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-You will get asked 2 questions and you answer the first as yes and the 2nd one as no.
+You will get asked 2 questions and you answer the first as yes and the 2nd one as yes.

 You then need to copy and paste the following to start Node Red on Boot Up of the Raspberyy Pi 4.